JeremyTCD/Blog/about.md

 # About
 -----
 My name is Jeremy Tan.
 I'm a software developer based in Singapore.
-Designing and building systems is my jam.
+I am passionate about designing and building software systems.
-I blog to document, share and learn - feel free to leave a message or submit a pull request if an article can be improved.
+This blog was created to document, share and learn.
+Feel free to leave messages and submit pull requests if you think an article can be improved upon!
 ## Contact
 Email me at jeremytanchongdao@gmail.com.
 ## Attributions